Leadership Team

 Neetu Choudhary – Adjunct Faculty, Arizona State University

-Neetu Choudhary was an Indian Fulbright Scholar, 2018-19 at the Center for Global Health, ASU.
+Dr. Choudhary was an Indian Fulbright Scholar, 2018-19 at the Center for Global Health, ASU.
 Currently, she has been appointed as Adjunct Faculty at SHESC.
 Neetu is also working as an independent consultant, based in Patna, a city in Eastern India.
 After earning her doctorate in Economics from the Indian Institute of Technology Bombay, Neetu has been engaged in research and post-graduate teaching.
 Her research interests include hunger, child malnutrition, gender, water and health and informal workers.
-Neetu has been recipient of several international awards and sponsorships including the Italian Government fellowship for research at University of Siena.
+Dr. Choudhary has been recipient of several international awards and sponsorships including the Italian Government fellowship for research at University of Siena.
 In 2014, her research on malnutrition in India and Sub-Saharan Africa, was awarded by the Global Development Network.
-Neetu has also been associated with International Training Center, of the ILO on the agenda of Social and Solidarity Economy.
+She has also been associated with International Training Center, of the ILO on the agenda of Social and Solidarity Economy.
 Her recent book, published by Palgrave Macmillan, focuses on informal workers and organized action across countries in the global South.

 Dong-Sik Kim